The Explorer is getting a new look. During a short transition period, you may find pages with both old and new design.

 “We’ve also started an exciting collaboration with the public transport company Skyss and many other actors to make Bergen the most attractive laboratory for testing out the smart transport solutions of the future.
 We recently won second prize in a competition held by the Norwegian Ministry of Transport and Communications, so we now have the start capital for such an initiative,” says Kvalbein.

-Bergen is also represented in a working group on mobility in Smart City Network Norway, where other Norwegian cities can benefit from experience with existing mobility hubs.
+Bergen is also a member of Smart Cities Norway, where other Norwegian cities can benefit from experience with existing mobility hubs.

 “Given that we were first out, we were forced to develop our own schemes,” says Kvalbein.
 “How should we define car sharing in the regulatory framework?
 Which symbols should we use for parking spaces?
 And which technology should we use as the basis for the hub?
 We’ve had to address all of these issues – and hopefully others can learn from us both at home and abroad.”